TheVucko98/xv6-addon-to-code-and-decode-files-using-integer-key/README.md

-# OS2025 - Homework 2: xv6 File System Enhancement
+# OS2025  xv6 File System Enhancement

 This project extends the MIT xv6 operating system by adding advanced file system features, encryption capabilities, and new system calls and user-space utilities.